kescardoso/stripeme/README.md

 - Cross-cultural English-speaking men and women, affected or not by Covid-19;
 - Freelancers, entrepreneurs, small business owners looking for online alternatives for their jobs of entrepreneurial projects;
 - Travelers, digital nomads, independent culture and art contractors, without a business address and interested in building an online presence for their income activities.

+#### User's Main challenges

+Some of the main challenges regular people and non-technical professionals encounter are:

+- They find websites hard to understand and to build.
+- They don't have time to learn new technologies.
+- Their budget is limited due to current Covid-19 and the economic crisis.
+- They rely on free or limited website building services, but they miss the UX and development quality they desire.
+- They are not sure what they need in technological terms, and they appreciate guidance.
+- They need a personalized e-commerce project that still keeps features basic and affordable.
+- They feel intimidated by traditional digital agencies, and they prefer a more friendly, one-to-one approach.